openchoreo/openchoreo.github.io/docs/reference/api/platform/dataplane.md

 # DataPlane

 A DataPlane represents a Kubernetes cluster where application workloads are deployed.
-It defines the connection to a target Kubernetes cluster and gateway settings for routing traffic to applications.
+It defines the connection to a target Kubernetes cluster via a cluster agent and gateway settings for routing traffic to applications.

-OpenChoreo supports two modes of communication with the DataPlane:
-- **Agent-based** (Recommended): The control plane communicates with the downstream cluster through a WebSocket agent running in the DataPlane cluster
+OpenChoreo uses **agent-based communication** where the control plane communicates with the downstream cluster through a WebSocket agent running in the DataPlane cluster.
+The cluster agent establishes a secure WebSocket connection to the control plane's cluster gateway.
-- **Direct Kubernetes API access**: The control plane connects directly to the Kubernetes API server using client certificates or bearer tokens

 ## API Version